dpow/capntar/README.md

 Build
 -----

-Make sure to have the cc65 compiler installed and on your $PATH, and issue the following command(s) in your directory of choice (you can also use the pre-compiled version in `bin/capntar.nes`):
+Make sure to have the `cc65` compiler suite installed and on your $PATH, and issue the following command(s) in your directory of choice (you can also use the pre-compiled version in `bin/capntar.nes`):

-UNIX-like systems:
+UNIX-like systems (& Windows with `make` installed):

               $ git clone https://github.com/dpow/capntar.git && cd capntar/
               $ make